Naitik7848/MIPS32_Processor_Design/README.md

 ## Acknowledgments
-This project was developed with guidance from the NPTEL course on processor design.
+This project was developed with guidance from the NPTEL course on HARDWARE MODELING USING VERILOG.
 Special thanks to the course instructors for their detailed explanations and resources.

 ## How to Run the Project
 1. Clone this repository: